Cottage food labeling for home bakers

 Some states require a registration number, exact business address, warning statement, or permit language.
 Start with your state page in the Crosodo cottage food law directory before printing labels in bulk.

-where to go next
+Where to go next

 If you are preparing for markets, pair this with farmers market setup for cottage bakers.

-Crosodo Blog entries are recipe and craft notes from working cottage bakers.
-Recipes assume working with an active starter and basic equipment.
-Cottage food sales are governed by your state's law — see our state directory for legal details.
+Crosodo Journal entries are recipe, craft, and cottage-food notes for home bakers.
+Recipes assume an active starter and basic equipment.
+Cottage food sales are governed by your state's law — start with the free state directory, check a product with Can I sell this?, or grab a label template.
+Not legal advice.